Ventilation concepts for ventilation planning

 The planning proposals for optimal ventilation are based on generally applicable standards.
 These include the standards DIN 4701-10 for the energetic assessment of the building, DIN 18017-3 for indoor bathrooms and DIN 1946-6 for the free and fan-assisted ventilation of apartments.
-In addition, there are the requirements of the EnEV and requirements for subsidies, for example the Kreditanstalt für Wiederaufbau (KfW).
-In addition, individual customer requirements are taken into account in the planning.
+In addition, there are the requirements of the EnEV and requirements for subsidies, for example the Reconstruction Loan Corporation (KfW).
+In addition, individual customer requests are taken into account in the planning.
 Finally, the technical data of the ventilation systems used flow into the ventilation planning.

 You should definitely pay attention to this when planning the ventilation

 inVENTer, as a provider of decentralized ventilation systems, supplies its customers with ventilation concepts and planning proposals tailored to them, which are optimally based on the actual conditions of use.
 Decentralized ventilation systems with reversing fans require a balanced air volume flow, which is usually guaranteed by operating in pairs.
 In the heat recovery mode, the fan changes direction every 70 seconds, with the ceramic core as a heat accumulator being alternately charged and discharged.
-The calculations are based on the halved air volume flows of the respective devices, as the system later also runs in heat recovery mode as standard and air is only actually discharged in half of the operating time due to the pendulum operation.
+The calculations are based on the halved air volume flows of the respective devices, as the system later also runs in heat recovery mode as standard and the pendulum mode actually removes air only in half of the operating time.
 Customers should generally pay attention to this when commissioning ventilation concepts for their construction projects.

 Compared to numerous competitors, inVENTer deliberately does not use the highest performance level of 100 percent.
 As a rule, it is only used to cope with load peaks and is not intended for long-term operation.
 Pure exhaust air systems are also taken into account in the energetic consideration.
 These do not have any heat recovery options.
 Here – as the name suggests – the air is only discharged to the outside.
 Within the usage unit, however, all fans in the network form the complete ventilation system.
 This is relevant for the overall calculation of the degree of heat provision, as pure exhaust fans reduce this accordingly due to the lack of heat recovery.
 As a result, a ventilation concept from inVENTer generates real degrees of heat provision.